andrewhodel/node-json-rrd/README.md

     GAUGE - things that have no limits, like the value of raw materials COUNTER - things that count up, if we get a value that's less than last time it means it reset... stored as a per second rate
 </pre>
-* updateTimeStamp - unix epoch timestamp of this update
+* updateTimeStamp - seconds since unix epoch, not milliseconds
 * updateDataPoint[] - array of data points for the update, you must maintain the same order on following update()'s
 * jsonDb - data from previous updates